SanatDeshpande/Blockchain-Final/README.md

 	* `collision_check.py` will run the Dense model by default.
 Arguments `lstm` and `double` can be passed to run the test on the other respective models.
 		* The command to run the collision check on the DoubleDense model would be `python collision_check.py double`

-* Here is a sample script to simply test the different models and hash arbitrary strings:
+* Below is a sample python script to simply test the different models and hash arbitrary strings:

 ```
 from Hash import DenseHash